 Sick sinus syndrome is an umbrella term for several heart rhythm problems, also known as arrhythmias, that occur at the sinoatrial or SA node, which initiates the electrical signals to create a heartbeat.
-Sick sinus syndrome can include a slow heart rate called sinus bradycardia, can describe a fast heart rate (tachycardia), or even times where the heartbeat pauses known as sinus pauses or sinus arrest.
+Sick sinus syndrome can include a slow heart rate called sinus bradycardia, a fast heart rate (tachycardia), or even times when the heartbeat pauses known as sinus pauses or sinus arrest.
 Some patients can even experience situations in which the heartbeat alternately speeds up, and slows down called tachy-brady syndrome.

 Sick sinus syndrome is often related to age and typically affects those of middle age or older.
 However, children can experience sick sinus syndrome as well, especially if they have undergone surgery involving the atria of the heart.

-Most people experiencing sick sinus syndrome have a slower than normal heart rhythm known as sinus bradycardia.
+Most people experiencing sick sinus syndrome have a slower-than-normal heart rhythm known as sinus bradycardia.
 As a result, these patients may require a pacemaker.

 A rapid heartbeat, known as tachycardia, may also be associated with sick sinus syndrome.
-These conditions may include atrial fibrillation, atrial flutter and more.
+These conditions may include atrial fibrillation, atrial flutter, and more.

-The primary risk factor and cause is scar tissue formation along the electrical pathways of the heart, which causes the abnormality in the heart rhythm.
+The primary risk factor and cause is scar tissue formation along the electrical pathways of the heart, which causes an abnormality in the heart rhythm.
 This is typically due to age, however as mentioned above, children who have had heart surgery can also develop this condition.
 Because sick sinus syndrome is not very common, we do not know all potential causes.

 For many, sick sinus syndrome does not cause any symptoms at all.
 However, being that heart rhythm issues may occur concurrently, patients often experience symptoms of these other conditions including: